antemons/smart-manuscript/README.md

 Transcription:

 <pre>
-The Zen of Python.
+The zen of Python.
-by Tim Peters
+by tim Peters
 Beantiful is better than ugly.
-Explicit is better than implicit. simple is better than complicated.
+Explicit is better than implicit.
+Simple is better than complicated.
 Flat is better than nested.
 Sparse is better than dense.
 Readability counts.
-speaial cases aren't special enough to break the mles.
+Special cases aren't special enough to break the mles.
 Although practicality beats purity.
-Frrors should never pass silently.
+Errors should never pass silently.
 Unless explicitly silenced.
-In the face of ambiguity, refuse the temptation to guess.
+In the face of anbiguity, refuse the temptation to guess.
-There should be one - and preferable only one
+There should be one - and preferable onty dne
 - obvious way to do it.
-Aithough that way may not be obvious at first unless you're Dutch.
+Although that way may not be obvious at first unless youire Dutch.
-Now is better than neve.
+Now is better than never.
-Atthough never is often better than right now.
-If the implementation is hard to explain, it's a bad idea.
+Although never is often better than right now. if the implementation is hard to explain, it's a bad idea.
-If the implementation is easy to explain, it may be a good idea.
+It the implementation is easy to explain, it may be a good idea.
-Namespaces are one hanking great idea - let's do more of those!
+Namespaces are one hanking great idea - let's do more of thosel
 </pre>

 ## Author